clbx/JuiceCloud/kubeadm/README.md

 brctl delbr cni0
 ```

 CoreDNS might throw a fit, but just restart it.

+I had to do this on every control node or Flannel would shit its pants if the install node went offline

 ## CNI says not initalized, cant find /etc/cni/net.d/